Dungyichao/http_server/README.md

     "$base/s_%08d.ts"

 ```
-The following table shows how your configuration would affect the streaming latency time.
+The following table shows how your configuration would affect the streaming latency time in our project.
 <p align="center">
 <table>
     <thead>